sumbach/modern-cljs/doc/tutorial-22.md

 ## Introduction

-As you have already experimented, the amount of information to be managed in the `project.clj` to control every aspect of a CLJ/CLJS project tends to grow with the time spent adding features to the project itself.
+As you have already seen, the amount of information to be managed in `project.clj` to control every aspect of a CLJ/CLJS project tends to grow with the time spent adding features to the project itself.

-In this tutorial, before starting the unit tests implementation for the [enfocus][2] lib, we want to find a way to make the `project.clj` file more readable by applying some of the things we have learned in previous *housekeeping* tutorials (i.e [Tutorial 18 - Housekeeping][9] and [Tutorial 19 - A survival guide for livin' on the edge][10].
+In this tutorial, before implementing the unit tests for [enfocus][2], we want to find a way to keep `project.clj` readable by applying some of the things we have learned in the previous *housekeeping* tutorials (i.e., [Tutorial 18 - Housekeeping][9] and [Tutorial 19 - Livin' On the Edge][10].

 ## Divide et Impera

-Take a look of the final `project.clj` we ended up in the [previous tutorial][1].
+Take a look of the final `project.clj` we ended up with in the [previous tutorial][1].

 ```clj